 Cold, Moist Climates

 Areas that have colder climates still experience mold growth.
 Numerous molds grow outdoors, even in cold climates.
-You will see mold on dead trees, dead leaves, and other forms of dead vegetation.
+You will see mold on dead trees, leaves, and other forms of dead vegetation.

 Methods to Prevent Mold Growth in Cold Temperatures